Meet The Team

 Outside of work Carla enjoys spending time with her many pets, including her two dogs.
 A keen photographer and artist, she also enjoys capturing wildlife both in photographs, and on canvas, when time allows.

-Cheryl Ramsbottom-Deputy Head Nurse Bsc (Hons)-RVN, C&G Cert VNES, C-SQP
+Cheryl Ramsbottom-Head Nurse Bsc (Hons)-RVN, C&G Cert VNES, C-SQP

 A graduate of Harper Adams University College, Cheryl obtained her 2:1 BSc (hons) in Veterinary Nursing and Practice Management in June 2011.
-Since qualifying in 2010 Cheryl has worked for several veterinary practices in the Manchester area and joined our team in January 2012.
+Since qualifying in 2010 Cheryl has worked for several veterinary practices before joining our team in January 2012.
+She has had placements at Twycross and Blackpool zoos.
 Building her skills as a Registered Veterinary Nurse Cheryl completed her City and Guilds certificate in ”Veterinary Nursing of Exotic Species and British Wildlife’’ in November 2013.
-Keen to teach the next generation Cheryl is our practice student nurse assessor and also occasionally gives lectures to other veterinary nurses on exotic species.
-Previously she has carried out a month’s voluntary placement at Twycross and Blackpool zoo.
+Keen to teach the next generation Cheryl is one of our practice student nurse assessors.
+Cheryl is very interested in raising standards in treatment of rabbits and other small animals in veterinary practices and regularly lectures at conferences to disseminate her knowledge.
+She has also been asked to contribute chapters to veterinary textbooks.
+Cheryl was promoted to head nurse in January 2019.
 In her spare times Cheryl has a keen interest in cycling, photography and watching films.
 She has a Spur-thighed tortoise called Buttercup, a Hermann’s tortoise called Penny and a rescue cat called Luna.

 Maria Glynn-Bsc (Hons) RVN